kmartinez-cybersec/Honeypot-Attack-Mapping-Project/README.md

 <h3>Accessing our VM</h3>

-My operating system of choice is (Ubuntu) Linux.
-To RDP to the desktop, I'll have to go through the extra step of downloading an application.
+My operating system of choice is Ubuntu, so to RDP to the desktop, I'll have to go through the extra step of downloading an application.
 The application I use is [Remmina](https://remmina.org/), downloaded using the APT package manager:

 ![image](https://github.com/user-attachments/assets/009ddf22-2192-418d-92bf-2c6d1a867565)